What is mentorship at Big Picture Philadelphia?

 - Attending exhibitions

 Who can and should mentor a student-intern?
 Community members who are professionals looking for opportunities to share their knowledge of their specific careers and who are invested in supporting the growth of youth in Philadelphia.

 - Professional and personal fulfillment: Gain recognition as an industry expert and leader.

 - Make an impact: Expose youth to new experiences and potential career opportunities.

 - Expand your business/organization: Develop the foundation for growth in your organization by

 When do mentors host student-interns?
-Internships at BPP are scheduled during the school day because they are an essential part of the student’s learning experience.
+Internships at Vaux are scheduled during the school day because they are an essential part of the student’s learning experience.
 Students attend their internships Tuesdays and Thursdays.
-In general, an internship lasts at least three months, although some internships may last until the end of the school year and beyond.
+In general, an internship lasts at least three months, although good internships may last until the end of the school year and beyond.

 How does BPP support mentors?
-Each student-intern has an advisor (a certified classroom teacher) who serves as an academic and social-emotional guide throughout the student’s tenure at BPP.
-The advisor is the mentor’s “point person,” too, and will contact the mentor every internship day and visit every other week.
+Each student-intern has an advisor (a certified classroom teacher) who serves as an academic and social-emotional guide throughout the student’s tenure at Vaux.
+The advisor is the mentor’s “point person,” too, and will contact the mentor every internship day and visit at least once a month.
 Advisors support mentors in understanding their student-intern’s learning style, in developing project work, and in student-intern accountability.
-Advisors are also troubleshooters, and can help brainstorm solutions to any problem that arises, including how to challenge and engage an intern on a daily basis.
+Advisors are also troubleshooters and can help brainstorm solutions to any problem that arises, including how to challenge and engage an intern on a daily basis.